DFE-Digital/sdd-technical-documentation/how_to_guides/set_up_status_cake.md

 # How to set up status cake with your service

-This guide outlines the basic requirements to set up status cake to monitor your website up time.
-Status cake works by making requests to your endpoint at given intervals and then sending a notification if it fails to receive a success HTTP status code.
-It can send notifications to email addresses and slack channels etc.
+This guide will include setting up notifications to email addresses and Slack channels, and the team may opt to include mobile phone alerts as well.

 ## Request account access